 Field/setting Description IP address / hostname The IP address or hostname of your LDAP/LDAPS server.
 Without the encryption enabled, you can type either the domain name or IP address in this field, but you must type the fully qualified domain name if the encryption is enabled.
 Copy settings from existing LDAP server This checkbox appears only when there are existing AA server settings on the PXE.
 To duplicate any existing AA server's settings, refer to the duplicating procedure below.
-Type of LDAP server Choose one of the following options: OpenLDAP Microsoft Active Directory.
-Active Directory is an implementation of LDAP/LDAPS directory services by Microsoft for use in Windows environments.
+Type of LDAP server Choose one of the following options: OpenIDAP OpenLDAPMicrosoft Active Directory.
 Security Determine whether you would like to use Transport Layer Security (TLS) encryption, which allows the PXE to communicate securely with the LDAPS server.
-Three options are available: ■ StartTLS ■ TLS ■ None Port (None/StartTLS) ■ The default Port is 389.
+Three options are available: ■ StartTLS ■ TLS ■ None Port (None/StartTLS) The default Port is 389.
 Either use the standard LDAP TCP port or specify another port.
 Port (TLS) Configurable only when "TLS" is selected in the Security field.
 The default is 636.
 Either use the default port or specify another one.

-Field/setting Description Enable verification of LDAP server certificate Select this checkbox if it is required to validate the LDAP server's certificate by the PXE prior to the connection.
+Enable verification of LDAP server certificate Select this checkbox if it is required to validate the LDAP server's certificate by the PXE prior to the connection.
 If the certificate validation fails, the connection is refused.

-CA certificate Consult your AA server administrator to get the CA certificate file for the LDAPS server.
-Browse Click to select and install the certificate file.
+Field/setting Description CA certificate Consult your AA server administrator to get the CA certificate file for the LDAPS server.
+Browse to select and install the certificate file.
 Click Show to view the installed certificate's content.
 Click Remove to delete the installed certificate if it is inappropriate.
-Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 513).
+Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 512).
 Allow expired and not yet valid certificates Select this checkbox to make the authentication succeed regardless of the certificate's validity period.
 After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.
 Anonymous bind Use this checkbox to enable or disable anonymous bind.
 To use anonymous bind, select this checkbox.
 When a Bind DN and password are required to bind to the external LDAP/LDAPS server, deselect this checkbox.
 Bind DN Required after deselecting the Anonymous Bind checkbox.
 Distinguished Name (DN) of the user who is permitted to search the LDAP directory in the defined search base.
 Bind password, Confirm bind password Required after deselecting the Anonymous Bind checkbox.
 Enter the Bind password.
 Base DN for search Distinguished Name (DN) of the search base, which is the starting point of the LDAP search.
-Example: ou=dev, dc=example, dc=com Login Name Attribute The attribute of the LDAP user class which denotes the login name.
-Usually it is the uid.
+Example: ou=dev,dc=example,dc=com Login Name Attribute The attribute of the LDAP user class which denotes the login name. • Usually it is the uid.
+User entry object class The object class for user entries.
+Usually it is inetOrgPerson.